Sesame Tahini Cookies

 Tips for making sesame tahini cookies

-1. Use high quality ingredients.
-Aside from the salt, baking powder and vanilla extract, there are really only 4 ingredients and so it’s important that you use high quality ingredients that have no fillers.
-Instead look for single-ingredients type of products.
+1. Use high-quality ingredients.
+Aside from the salt, baking powder, and vanilla extract, there are really only 4 ingredients so it’s important that you use high-quality ingredients that have no fillers.
+Instead look for single-ingredient type of products.

-2. Make the tahini cookies vegan by substitute the honey for maple syrup.
+2. Make the tahini cookies vegan by substituting the honey for maple syrup.
 It will slightly affect the taste and texture but the cookies will still turn out chewy and delicious.

 3. Allow the cookies five minutes to finish cooking on the baking tray.
 Once you remove them from the oven, they may still look soft and slightly undercooked.
 But they will firm up once they cool.